steve-kasica/romanticcircles.github.io/_docs/technical-documentation/drupal-guide/drupal-media-maps.md

 ## Mapping: Leaflet & Geofield modules

+> We highly recommend you read all of the preceding Drupal documentation as a prerequisite to this section.

 Like the site's Colorbox functionality, RC's mapping capabilities are enabled by a suite of contributed modules:

 - **Leaflet** — the main mapping module; it ports the [Leaflet JavaScript mapping library](https://leafletjs.com/) into Drupal.